-TRANSFER OF CREDITS: Point University accepts credits for equivalent courses bearing "C-" or higher grades from institutions accredited as degree-granting by a regional accrediting body for higher education at the time the coursework was completed.
-Credits from universities that are accredited by other accrediting bodies, as recognized by the U.S. Department of Education, are considered on a case-by-case basis.
-Credits from non-accredited colleges and universities are not transferred.
+TRANSFER OF CREDITS: Point University accepts credits for equivalent courses bearing "C-" or higher grades to Point from institutions accredited as degree-granting by a recognized accrediting body for higher education at the time the coursework was completed.
+Credits from colleges that are accredited by other accrediting bodies are considered on a case-by-case basis.
+Credits from non-accredited colleges are usually not transferable.

-Comparable nature, content and level of credit are considered in determining the appropriateness of the transfer.
+Comparable nature, content, and level of credit are considered in determining equivalency and the appropriateness of the transfer.
 Only those courses which satisfy degree requirements are transferred.
 A tentative evaluation of credits for transfer may be made as part of the admission process.
 The Registrar will officially transfer credits after the student has been accepted and has declared a degree program.

-Only credits taken at Point University contribute to the student's cumulative University GPA; transfer credits and grades are not used in calculating the Point University GPA.
-The credits and grades for transfer courses used to satisfy degree requirements are considered only in determining graduation honors.
+Only credits taken at Point University contribute to the student's cumulative GPA; transfer credits and grades are not used in calculating the Point GPA.
+The credits and grades for transfer courses used to satisfy degree requirements are considered in determining graduation honors (see Honors, p.
+35).

-CREDIT BY EXAMINATION: Point University recognizes the earning of credit by examination from sources with known validities and reliabilities.
-Credit by examination scores should be submitted to the Registrar to determine the applicability of particular external examinations to the requirements for a degree from Point University.
-The Testing Center administers the computer-based College Level Examination Program
+CREDIT BY EXAMINATION: Point recognizes the earning of credit by examination from sources with known validities and reliabilities.
+Official copies of credit by examination scores should be submitted to the Registrar, who determines the applicability of particular external examinations to the requirements for a degree from Point.
+Point's off-site location in Peachtree City administers the computer-based tests of the College Level Examination Program (CLEP) and DSST (formerly DANTES Subject Standardized Tests, now by Prometrics).